marcotisi/soft-disables/README.md

 ```

 Don't forget to add a default value, as trait won't do it for you!

-You can also change the column name, defining a constant in your model:
+If you want to use another name for the enabled column, just define the constant `ENABLED` in your model:

 ```php
 <?php